danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-30-using-structs-like-enums.md

 view.applyShadow(.medium)
 ```

-If we would have to create another app-specific shadow for a unique tvOS app, we'd just have to define another static shadow property like above.
+If we would have to create another app-specific shadow for a unique tvOS app, we'd just have to define new, app-specific shadow styles like the ones above.

-This is much better...or at least much more flexible.
+This is much more flexible.
 No enum is holding us back anymore.
 However, if you switch over to structs, there are some side-effects that you must be aware of.

 ## Unexpected side-effects

-You can handle structs in much the same way as an enum, e.g. compare two instances if they implement `Equatable`, switch over a value etc.
+You can handle structs in much the same way as an enum, e.g. compare two `Equatable` instances, switch over values etc.

 For enums, it would look like this: